 So how’d I manage to mess this up?
 Simple.
 I didn’t set up one of our accounts properly and because of that, we lost all of our miles in that account.

-I previously wrote about how I managed to use Southwest miles to pay for our flights for almost two years.
-Between the sign up bonuses I received for the Chase Southwest credit cards and having the companion pass, I used my account to pay for all the flights.
+I managed for years to use Southwest miles to pay for our flights.
+Between the signup bonuses I received for the Chase Southwest credit cards and having the companion pass, I used my account to pay for all the flights.
 While I had plenty of account activity on my Southwest account, Sharon’s account didn’t have any since all the flying she did was for free.
-AwardWallet would have told me her Southwest account was going inactive at the beginning of this year, but it didn’t because I never manually updated the account with the date of her last activity.
+AwardWallet should have told me her Southwest account was going inactive at the beginning of this year, but it didn’t because I never manually updated the account with the date of her last activity.

 If I had realized her account was going to go inactive, there were many things I could have done to reset her account for another 24 months: